 Thanks for reading!

 I hope this blog helps you make the most of your Christchurch to Kaikoura road trip.
-I’m sure you’ll agree there’s some great wildlife, stunning viewpoints and some very unique towns listed above.
+I’m sure you’ll agree there’s some great wildlife, stunning viewpoints, and some very unique towns on this adventure – now all that’s left is to enjoy it for yourself!
 Whether you stop at just one or all of the above stops, the drive from Christchurch to Kaikoura is sure to be one to remember.

 Thanks so much for reading!
 If you loved this blog, be sure to check out more of my content.
 I’m always exploring more of New Zealand and documenting my journey along the way right here!
 Some other blogs you might like, include: